PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

   - 2000 xp -> 3rd Level
   - etc.
 - For each level:
   - hit points increase by 5 plus Con modifier
-- A 1 is added to attack roll for every even level achieved
+  - 1 is added to attack roll for every even level achieved

 ###Feature: Characters Have Classes